-All Ochsner Health locations: All persons entering Ochsner Health locations will be screened for fever and respiratory symptoms and all employees, patients and visitors must wear a face mask while in our facilities.
+All persons entering Ochsner Health locations will be screened for fever and respiratory symptoms and all employees, patients and visitors must wear a face mask while in our facilities.
 Children under 2 years of age are excluded from this requirement.
 Visitors must be 18 years or older and always remain in the patient’s room.
-Visitors are asked not to gather in common areas such as waiting rooms, cafeterias, and shared areas.
-Visitors will be asked to return home if they exhibit symptoms of respiratory infection (fever, runny nose, cough, shortness of breath), have a positive COVID test in the last ten days, have a pending COVID test for symptoms, OR do not comply with above policy.
-Visitors who refuse to wear a mask will be asked to leave the location unless they can produce a physician note documenting a medical exemption for wearing a mask.
+Visitors are asked to maintain social distancing at all times., including waiting rooms, cafeterias, and shared areas.
+Visitors will be asked to return home if they exhibit symptoms of respiratory infection (fever, runny nose, cough, shortness of breath), have a positive COVID test in the last ten days, have a pending COVID test for symptoms, unable to wear a mask OR do not comply with above policy.
+Mask must be worn, ensuring that the nose and mouth are covered, at all times.

 Emergency Departments and Urgent Care Locations: Emergency Room and Urgent Care patients will be limited to one visitor per patient through their stay.
 Emergency room volumes and situations can be unpredictable, therefore, visitation rules at a campus level may be temporarily altered.